GadgetAngel/Voron2.4_My_Build_Log/README.md

 Now open Window explorer to the location of local clone.
 ```

-## This repository can be downloaded as one large zip file from my Google drive at:
+## This whole repository can be downloaded as one large zip file from my Google drive at: (if downloading via LFS is giving you are hard time)

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+## xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## Mother board I plan on using: